Investing for Income

 [NC] Peter Boockvar, CIO of Bleakley Advisory Group and editor of the excellent Boock Report, states that a Fed-driven credit cycle now supersedes the traditional business cycle.
 Since debt drives so much GDP growth, its cost (i.e. interest rates) is the main variable defining where we are in the cycle.
 The Fed controls that cost—or at least tries to—so we all obsess on Fed policy.
 And rightly so. . .

-[NC] At its July 31, 2019 monetary policy meeting, the Federal Reserve cut the Federal Funds Rate by a quarter percentage point as expected in order to cushion the economy from a global slowdown and escalating trade policy tensions.
-The stock market collapsed when Chairman Powell stated that this rate cut was a mid-course correction rather than the start of more rate cuts.
-It then recovered.
-The Fed also announced it would end the runoff of its $3.8 trillion asset portfolio two months earlier than previously planned.
-The probability of a rate change at the next Fed FOMC meeting is very high, and can be found here. http://www.cmegroup.com/trading/interest-rates/countdown-to-fomc.html
+[NC] At its September 18, 2019 monetary policy meeting, the Federal Reserve cut the Federal Funds Rate by a quarter percentage point as expected, in order to cushion the economy from a global slowdown and escalating trade policy tensions.
+Chairman Powell again stated that this rate cut was a mid-course correction rather than the start of more rate cuts.
+The probability of a rate change at the next Fed FOMC meeting is still high, and can be found here. http://www.cmegroup.com/trading/interest-rates/countdown-to-fomc.html

 [NC] The 10-year to 3-month Treasury yield inversion is the most reliable signal of future recession, according to researchers at the San Francisco Fed.
 Inversions of that spread have preceded each of the past seven recessions, including the 2007-2009 contraction, according to the Cleveland Fed.
 They say it’s offered only two false positives — an inversion in late 1966 and a “very flat” curve in late 1998.